Quick Tips: Things to Know Before Coming to Thailand

 Take everything people say with a grain of salt.

 Last but not least, don’t fall for people’s nonsense.
-As a tourist, it can be difficult to orient yourself and no matter where you are, there is never any shortage of people trying to “help” you.
-Even for seasoned travelers it can be easy to take people at their word, but the reality is, if something doesn’t make sense, it is probably because it doesn’t make sense.
+As a tourist, it can be difficult to orient yourself and normally the locals can be of great help in this regard.
+Yet, no matter where you are, there will never any shortage of people trying to “help” you out of your time and/or money.
+Scams can be run on even the most seasoned travelers of travelers.
+And don’t get me wrong, I am in no way suggesting that the Thai are generally shady and are looking for any excuse to rip you off.
+But I just want to remind you to take what people say with a grain of salt.
+While culture can have an effect on much of how we view the world, bear in mind that generally, if something doesn’t make sense, it is probably because it doesn’t make sense.
 Along this journey there may be a lot of misinformation passed along to you, if possible, always get a second or even third opinion.
 Never take anybody’s word for anything.

 I learned this the hard way.
 As my Mom and I were walking to the Grand Palace, someone stopped us and told us that it was closed.
 Disappointed, I declined her help and told her that I would just take pictures from the outside.
 She told me that the wall was too high and suggested instead that we take a boat trip along the river.
 Although I still believed that she was telling the truth about the Palace, I decided it was at least worth the effort to walk to the gates anyway.
 As we did we say throngs of people entering and departing the complex.
 All of whom seemed to be blissfully unaware that the complex that they were visiting was actually closed.